ldynia/archcolider/4.ADRs/003 Tracing and Monitoring Sytem.md

 #### DataDog

 DataDog is a monitoring service for cloud-scale applications that allows for monitoring of servers, databases, tools, and services, through a SaaS-based platform.
 DataDog platform allows to visualize metrics data on a dashboard, and provides alerting.
-Solution can be integrated with Amazon Web Services (AWS), Microsoft Azure, Google Cloud Platform, Red Hat OpenShift etc… Cost of DataDog as a monitoring solution is **$15 USD per month**
+Solution can be integrated with Amazon Web Services (AWS), Microsoft Azure, Google Cloud Platform, Red Hat OpenShift etc… Cost of DataDog as a monitoring solution is **$15 USD per host, per month**

 #### Graphana